-Are You a Candidate forLaser Hair Removal?
+Are You a Candidate for Laser Hair Removal?

 The ideal candidate for laser hair removal has dark hair and light skin.
 Darker hairs absorb more of the laser light, and lighter skin allows greater transmission of the laser light into the hair follicle.
 Although anyone can have laser hair removal, dark or tanned skin patients may run a higher risk of pigmentation changes following the procedure.* *Individual results will vary in each patient.

 About the Procedure

 This laser targets the pigment located in the hair follicle and shaft.
 The light is absorbed by the pigment in the hair follicle and this energy is converted to heat which results in damage to the hair follicle.
 This damage causes delayed re-growth of the hair and, in most cases, permanent destruction of many of the hair follicles.
-Unlike electrolysis, which kills one hair follicle at a time, the laser reaches and treats hundreds of follicles at a time.* The cooling tip has a mild anesthetic property, which allows tender areas to be treated in a relatively painless fashion.
+Unlike electrolysis, which diminishing one hair follicle at a time, the laser reaches and treats hundreds of follicles at a time.* The cooling tip has a mild anesthetic property, which allows tender areas to be treated in a relatively painless fashion.
 You may feel a tingling or stinging sensation during the treatment, but most people tolerate the procedure well.
 Topical anesthetic is available to increase your comfort, if you choose.
 Following your treatment, you may experience a sunburn-type sensation in the treated area for several hours.*

 What to Expect After the Procedure